johnsonstephan/johnsonstephan/README.md

 - [Token Depository and Receipt Token](https://github.com/johnsonstephan/smart-contract-security-researcher-portfolio/tree/main/smart-contracts/erc20/token-depository-and-receipt-token)

 Each smart contract folder contains the contract code (`.sol`) and their corresponding tests (`.js`).

+### Vulnerabilities and Safeguards

+Here is a compilation of projects that underline common vulnerabilities and exhibit how they can be exploited.
+For some, resolution methods and improved contract versions are included, showcasing best practices to fortify the contract's security.

+Highlights include:

 ### Wargames